Z-ajamy/CS_and_SE_BOOKS_exercises/README.md

 - System Design
 - And more...

-==This plan may take between 7 to 9 years, but I don't need to complete them all to get a good job.
-In fact, I expect that after 3 years, I will be at Google (of course, if the plan goes as required 🙂).==
+**This plan may take between 7 to 9 years, but I don't need to complete them all to get a good job.
+In fact, I expect that after 3 years, I will be at Google (of course, if the plan goes as required 🙂).**

 [^1]: Changes may occur in the plan or the arrangement of its elements in the future.